 The professional cleaning commitment:

-Emphasizing your use of professional-grade enzymatic cleaners — as detailed in our feline hygiene protocol [How to Cat-Proof a Rental Apartment (Without Losing Your Deposit)] — can provide specific, documented reassurance to landlords about the long-term integrity of their flooring, particularly hardwood and tile that is most vulnerable to urine damage.
+Emphasizing your cleaning system can reassure landlords that you understand flooring risk.
+For renter-safe prevention steps, use our guide on how to cat-proof a rental apartment without losing your deposit.— can provide specific, documented reassurance to landlords about the long-term integrity of their flooring, particularly hardwood and tile that is most vulnerable to urine damage.

 Include a written commitment to: